 This French onion and blue cheese wholegrain quiche unlike most tarts has leaves of kale added, making it easier to achieve the mandatory seven coloured foods we all should enjoy daily; it's very easy to put together and needs only 15 minutes in the oven.

-Everlasting kale is for those who do not relish the thought of doctors poking sharp-instruments into their eyes.
+Everlasting kale is for those who do not relish the thought of doctors poking sharp-instruments into their eyes; and for protection against Parkinson's Disease.

 Folklore places great store in prevention being better than a cure; but when were you last encouraged to make sure that you regularly have dark-green leafy vegetables like kale, broccoli and spinach on the table?